kundajelab/chrombpnet/README.md

 # Bias factorized, base-resolution deep learning models of chromatin accessibility reveal cis-regulatory sequence syntax, transcription factor footprints and regulatory variants

-- This repo contains code for the paper `Bias factorized, base-resolution deep learning models of chromatin accessibility reveal cis-regulatory sequence syntax, transcription factor footprints and regulatory variants` (techincal report coming soon) by  Anusri Pampari*, Anna Shcherbina*, Anshul Kundaje. (*authors contributed equally)
+- This repo contains code for the paper `Bias factorized, base-resolution deep learning models of chromatin accessibility reveal cis-regulatory sequence syntax, transcription factor footprints and regulatory variants` (technical report coming soon) by  Anusri Pampari*, Anna Shcherbina*, Anshul Kundaje. (*authors contributed equally)
 - Please contact [Anusri Pampari] (\<first-name\>@stanford.edu) for suggestions and comments.
 - Here is a link to the [slides](https://docs.google.com/presentation/d/1Ow6K8TYN40u7T3ODdo-JRCLuv5fUUacA/edit?usp=sharing&ouid=104820480456877027097&rtpof=true&sd=true), [ISMB talk](https://www.youtube.com/watch?v=3W3JeJvvjLc) and a comprehensive [tutorial](https://github.com/kundajelab/chrombpnet/wiki).
 Please see the [FAQ](https://github.com/kundajelab/chrombpnet/wiki/FAQ) and file a github [issue](https://github.com/kundajelab/chrombpnet/issues) if you have questions.

 Chromatin profiles (DNASE-seq and ATAC-seq) exhibit multi-resolution shapes and spans regulated by co-operative binding of transcription factors (TFs).
 This complexity is further difficult to mine because of confounding bias from enzymes (DNASE-I/Tn5) used in these assays.
-Existing methods do not account for this complexity at base-resolution and do not account for enzyme bias correctly, thus missing the high-resolution architecture of these profile.
+Existing methods do not account for this complexity at base-resolution and do not account for enzyme bias correctly, thus missing the high-resolution architecture of these profiles.
 Here we introduce ChromBPNet to address both these aspects.

 ChromBPNet (shown in the image as `Bias-Factorized ChromBPNet`) is a fully convolutional neural network that uses dilated convolutions with residual connections to enable large receptive fields with efficient parameterization.
 It also performs automatic assay bias correction in two steps, first by learning simple model on chromatin background that captures the enzyme effect (called `Frozen Bias Model` in the image).
 Then we use this model to regress out the effect of the enzyme from the ATAC-seq/DNASE-seq profiles.
 This two step process ensures that the sequence component of the ChromBPNet model (called `TF Model`) does not learn enzymatic bias.